topel-research-group/Bamboozle/scripts/README.md

 ## Usage
 `fst.py --pop1 <INPUT POPULATION1> --pop2 <INPUT POPULATION2>`
-Where INPUT is a directory with subdirectories corresponding to the samples, vcf.gz files as input.
+Where INPUT is a directory with subdirectories corresponding to the samples.
+The script uses [VCFtools](https://vcftools.github.io), vcf.gz files as input.

 `angsd.py --pop1 <INPUT POPULATION1> --pop2 <INPUT POPULATION2> --ref <FASTA>`
 Where INPUT is a directory with subdirectories corresponding to the samples and FASTA a reference genome in FASTA format.
-The script uses ANGSD (github: https://github.com/ANGSD/angsd), bam files as input.
+The script uses [ANGSD](https://github.com/ANGSD/angsd), bam files as input.

 `make_plot.py --inputfile <INPUTFILE> --grep <"NAME">`
 Where INPUTFILE is the resulting csv file from `fst.py` or `angsd.py` and "NAME" is the name of the contig you want to plot.